MENU

 CHANGTAI (1999)

-Most of them produce blends/receipts from different harvests and areas to create complex and interesting tastes.
-Some of them have names like 7572 means that this blend was created in 1975, from 7th grade tea leaves on a factory number 2.
+Most produce blends/receipts from different harvests and areas to create complex and interesting tastes.
+Some of them have names like 7572, which means that this blend was created in 1975 from 7th-grade tea leaves in factory number 2.

 SINGLE ORIGIN PU'ER

-There are a lot of different tea places in Yunnan province famous for a huge amount of old and even ancient tea trees.
-Tea leaves from these trees have special character, taste, and aroma due to a specific tea tree variety, as well as climate, soil, and humidity.
+There are many different tea places in Yunnan province, famous for its huge number of old and even ancient tea trees.
+Tea leaves from these trees have special character, taste, and aroma due to a specific tea tree variety, climate, soil, and humidity.

 There are three main areas: